 Vertical line between labels/values |

-Draw a vertical divider between the label column and value column |
+Draw a vertical divider between the label column and value column. |

 Off |